Vietnamese Rangers: 1964

 On 4 January a VC battalion massed near My Tinh An hamlet near the border with Định Tường province.
-The VC were soon surrounded by a Ranger company, two Civil Guard companies, and Self-Defense Corps elements.
+The VC were soon surrounded by a Ranger company, two Civil Guard companies, and local militia Self-Defense Corps elements.
 On the morning of the 5th the ARVN 8th Airborne Battalion supported by M113 armored personnel carriers attacked, but became bogged down.
 The Airborne withdrew and artillery and airstrikes hit the VC, with one airstrike accidentally hitting ARVN forces.
 By the morning of the 6th the VC had withdrawn leaving only one body, but radio intercepts and local villagers reported that the VC had evacuated about 100 corpses.
 The next day a shallow grave containing 41 VC dead was found.
 The ARVN lost ten killed and thirty-six wounded, with an M113 and seven aircraft damaged.

 On 14 March an airborne battalion and two ranger companies attempted to envelop two VC battalions near the Cai Cai canal.
 The operation killed 14 VC and captured 70.

 On 22 March the VC 502nd Battalion attacked a small post at My Hoi in Kien Van District.
 Two battalions of the 10th Infantry, the 19th Civil Guard Battalion, a ranger battalion, a mechanized company, and two additional companies of Civil Guard surrounded the VC.
 In an attack poorly executed by hesitant ARVN forces, the VC held out and then exfiltrated after dark.
 ARVN losses were three killed and 11 wounded.
 Advisers counted 13 VC dead, but the South Vietnamese claimed they had killed 126.
 The Americans verified that the ARVN captured two machine guns, four automatic rifles, and 14 other firearms.

 On 22 April a VC battalion attacked two newly activated Ranger companies conducted a training exercise near Trung Lap killing 12 ARVN and wounding ten and killing one U.S. adviser and wounding three.

 On 14 May the VC ambushed a 200-man 37th Ranger Battalion force moving to relieve the strategic hamlet of Bau Ca Tre 20 mi north of Saigon, 50 Rangers were killed, 31 wounded and 16 missing and two machine guns and 69 individual weapons were lost.
 On the same day the VC attacked three outposts, a strategic hamlet, and the district town of Tan Uyen about 35 km north of Saigon in Binh Duong province.
 The province chief sent 200 Rangers and two U.S. advisers to help.
 A VC battalion ambushed the force as it crossed an open field.
 The ARVN lost 53 dead, 45 wounded, and 16 missing.